raymondberg/chipy_bylaws/bylaws.md

 The President shall preside at all meetings of the membership.
 The President shall have the following duties:
   a.
 He/She shall preside at all meetings of the Executive Committee.
-  b.
-He/She shall have general and active management of the business of this
-      Advisory Board.
-  c.
-He/She shall see that all orders and resolutions of the Advisory Board
-      are brought to the Advisory Board.
   d.
 He/She shall have general superintendence and direction of all other
       officers of this corporation and see that their duties are properly performed.
   e.
 He/She shall submit a report of the operations of the program for the
-      fiscal year to the Advisory Board and members at their annual meetings, and from time to time, shall report to the Board all matters that may affect this program.
+      fiscal year to members at their annual meetings, and from time to time, shall report to the Board all matters that may affect this program.
   f.
 He/She shall be Ex-officio member of all standing committees and shall